Welcome to today's edition of the Rush 24-7 podcast.

 And every year, if I may talk about you for a moment, every year you have donated and contributed more than the previous year, even last year.

-Last year we all started the Curathon thinking we'll be lucky to get anything with the economy being what it was.
+Last year, we all started the curathon thinking we'll be lucky to get anything with the economy being what it was.

-And you had everybody in tears uh starting the first half hour of last year's program because we were on a pace uh that if it held up was going to eclipse the previous year, even in the midst of economic circumstances like that.
+And you had everybody in tears starting the first half hour of last year's program because we were on a pace that if it held up was going to eclipse the previous year, even in the midst of economic circumstances like that.

-I uh I tell people about this all the time.
+I tell people about this all the time.

-Uh we do this one day a year, but we don't even go wall to wall with it.
+We do this one day a year, but we don't even go wall to wall with it.

-We have a three-hour program here, and I maybe all told 45 minutes of the three hours is devoted to fundraising for the Leukemia Lymphoma Society of America, the Curathon.
+We have a three-hour program here, and I maybe, all told, 45 minutes of the three hours is devoted to fundraising for the Leukemia Lymphoma Society of America, the Curathon.

-Forty-five minutes, one year.
+45 minutes, one year.

-Now we're beginning our third decade of this.
+Now, we're beginning our third decade of this.

 And every year you have come through again and again.